Eastern Michigan University

 - Coursework must include at least 15 hours of 300/400 level courses taken at EMU.
 Ideally, this coursework is distributed equally over the three concentrations.
 Graduate level courses may be used to satisfy this requirement, subject to Graduate School approval.
 ESLN courses may not be used to fulfill this requirement.

 - If a draft ISP includes courses with enrollment restricted by academic departments or colleges, department or college approval may be necessary.
 Courses must be excluded from a program if a student does not receive permission to take them.

 If you think you’d like to pursue an ISP, you should meet with a Coordinator of Individualized Studies in the University Advising and Career Development Center (200 McKenny Hall).
-Download the Individualized Studies Program forms (pdf).
+Download the Individual Studies Information form and the Individualized Studies Proposal form (pdf).